vkhatri/chef-thumbor-ng/README.md

         For more nginx attributes, check out nginx cookbook

-## Cookbook redis Attributes

-Redis is setup using cookbook `redisio`.

-        For more nginx attributes, check out redisio cookbook

 ## Cookbook monit Attributes

 Monit checks for `thumbor` and `nginx` (or `haproxy` or `varnish`).